garciabuenoh/test/README.md

 # Carto Table viewer

 This application allows you to load a dataset from CARTO using a username and a tablename as inputs.
 You can navigate through the table content.
-By default, it loads buildings_1854 dataset from documentation
+By default, it loads buildings_1854 dataset from documentation.
+Enjoy it!